Explore holidays in The Dordogne & South West

 Quintessentially French, the Dordogne is a chance to soak up the rural splendour of a lush, rugged landscape; of meadows and vineyards wrapping themselves around castle-topped villages and of a famous river effortlessly carving its way through it all.
 The river has come to lend its name to the entire département of the Dordogne, but that’s rarely what the locals call it.
 Here, the historical province of le Périgord is the preferred address; a nod to the area’s past when it took centre stage during the Hundred Years War.

 A truly historic past

-If the ‘Dordogneshire’ of British imagination exists, it’s found in le Périgord Noir – an idyllic corner of the world around the medieval town of Sarlat.
+If the ‘Dordogneshire’ of British imagination exists, it’s found in le Périgord Noir – a postcard-perfect region that encircles the medieval town of Sarlat.
 Here, limestone cliffs have been holding fortified villages (known as bastides) high in the sky for 800 years.
 However, below them is the chance to be transported even further back in time.

 On the banks of the Vézère River, a Dordogne tributary, cave paintings have been discovered, some 12,000 years old.
 Together, forming Europe’s oldest and most precious museum of art, these are a UNESCO World Heritage Site and an unmissable glimpse into the life of Europe’s earliest settlers.

 A land of colours

 Le Périgord Noir (meaning the Black Périgord) gained its name from the dark oak forests of the Vézère Valley, whilst it’s the purple hue of the Cabernet Sauvignon grapevines surrounding the town of Bergerac that inspired le Périgord Pourpre’s moniker.